muhammadzohaibkhattak9654/Pre-Security-SEC0-/README.md

 # Pre-Security-SEC0-
-Designed To Build The Technical Foundations  O Cyber Security
+Designed To Build The Technical Foundations  Of Cyber Security